 The Name and Image from the Display section will be displayed in the Connection List.
+If you leave the name empty, it will be displayed as username@database.

 The Username, Database, Password, Connect as and Identified externally fields can be used to define the logon information for the connection.
 If you leave the Password empty, you will be prompted for the password whenever the connection is used for the first time in a PL/SQL Developer instance.